In the beginning, there was the empty set

 Axiom of regularity (axiom of foundation)

-If we said, that set can contain itself, or some other set that would contain such set, things would get pretty hairy, pretty soon - it would easily lead to the paradox of set of all sets (Russell’s paradox).
+If we said, that a set can contain itself, or some other set that would contain such a set, things would get pretty hairy, pretty soon - it would easily lead to the paradox of set of all sets (Russell’s paradox).

 To prevent that, we require that each set as well as each of its elements (if there are some; such elements are also sets) would be disjoint (share no common elements).